spaghettisauxe/Maya-AI/README.md

 # Maya-AI
-Maya — A smart, lightweight chatbot for natural conversations n.
+Maya — A gentle, supportive chatbot for conversation, reflection, and mental wellness.